-The most frequently asked question we get about TV and radio advertising is “what is a fair price for a radio ‘spot’?”
+The most frequently asked question we get about TV and radio advertising is “what is a fair price for a radio advertising spot to work?”
 Simple question; complicated answer.
 Just for starters:

 • A ‘fair price’ in Great Falls, Montana might be as little as $2.00.

 To better understand what we’re getting at here, let’s look at a bag of Doritos.
 A nice, big bag of Nacho Cheese Doritos (or whatever your favorite flavor is) will set you back about $3.50.
 Open it up, and there’s about 100 tortilla chips inside – do the math, and you’re paying just a bit over 3 cents per chip.
-A fair price for a bag of Doritos; most people wouldn’t argue with it, and odds are you never have.
+This seems like the normal cost for a bag of Doritos.

 Now let’s take a walk on the weird side: what if, as a result of some ill-conceived corporate cost-cutting experiment, you opened up that same size bag and found only three chips in the bottom? $3.50 for three chips is a lousy “deal” – you don’t need to be an economist or a mathematician to figure that out.
 But then let’s reverse the polarity: the same corporate suits decide it’s fiesta time for everyone (possibly in apology for their three-chip fiasco) and you open your bag to discover a bounty of 300 chips.
 Now that’s a bargain worth celebrating!